B--B/Radio_105_Unofficial/Readme.md

     * If for some reason a link can't be opened, the app will prompt the user to open it in an external browser
     * PiP mode is supported for fullscreen videos in devices running at least android Oreo
     * For devices running android L and M there are some limitations due to the really old WebView version:
-        * Download feature in not available
+        * Download feature is not available
         * Some videos may not work well, or not work at all
         * ~~The artwork in notification service doesn't work, a placeholder will be displayed instead~~